 Note: Delivery or exchange of animals at a farmers market or similar venue when the sale or transfer has been pre-arranged may be acceptable.

-Note: New dairies seeking Animal Welfare Approved status that currently euthanize healthy bull calves must have a written plan to end this practice.
+Note: New dairies seeking AWA status that currently euthanize healthy bull calves must have a written plan to end this practice.